 So, who wins when it comes to investing in commercial property vs residential property?

-It probably makes sense for most investors to have a good mix of both residential and commercial properties in their portfolio.
+It probably makes sense for most investors to have a good mix of both residential and commercial investments in their portfolio.
 This will offer some protection from the different factors that can affect both types of properties such as recessions and popularity of areas.

 Overall, whatever you choose, make sure you do your homework and understand exactly what you are getting yourself in to.
-Viewing the property beforehand is an absolute ‘must’ no matter which type of property you are buying.
+Viewing the property beforehand is an absolute ‘must’ no matter which type you are buying.